Posts

 But Jesus doesn’t just feel our pain.
 He’s done something about it.
 At the cross his blood washed our sins away.
 He removed the wall of our sin between God and us.
 That means by trusting in Jesus we will never be alone again.

 The pain of loneliness is real.
 But it’s no match for Jesus.
+Remember, Jesus is with you.
+You are never alone.

 How Do I Find More Happiness in My Life?

 We need to begin by asking, “What do we mean by happiness?”
 For a child, happiness might mean getting Christmas presents every morning and cake and ice cream for every meal.
 After a few days, though, it would stop being fun.
 Many adults think that money will make them happy.
-But we have seen many rich people who are unhappy and even depressed.
+But we have seen many rich people who are unhappy and even depressed and alone.
 Others might think that drugs and alcohol make them happy.
 But the “high” soon wears off.
 Finding happiness in the things and people of this world is an exercise in frustration.

 The Bible uses the word “blessed” to describe happiness.
 The blessings of God give us true happiness.
 The most important of God’s blessings is Jesus, whom he sent into this world.
 Jesus took the blame for everything we ever did wrong.
 That’s why he died on the cross – not because he did anything wrong, but because we did.
 Jesus has paid for our sins, and that means we are saved from God’s judgment of eternal death by believing in him.
 That makes us happy.
 Jesus blesses us with salvation.